 - 2 cloves garlic, minced

-- Slice the tofu into ⅓- 1/2 inch thick slices and press between clean tea towels for five minutes or longer.
+- Slice the tofu into 1/3- 1/2 inch thick slices and press between clean tea towels for at least 5 minutes, up to 30 minutes.

 - Heat your oil over high for a minute until it shimmers.

-- Put in your tofu and step the hell off.
+- Put in your tofu in a single layer and step the hell off.
 It will get you.
 If you have a splatter screen, now is the time to use it.

 - Fry on high for 3-4 minutes until you can see the crispy brownness start to creep up the sides of your tofu slices.
 Flip carefully and cook another 3 minutes until the other side is golden.
 Remove from skillet to drain on a paper towel.